Bronze-Serpent/Bronze-Serpent/README.md

 </h4>
 <h4>
 I like things to be organized, sorted and put in their proper places, so I also divided my github repositories into different organizations (there are no folders on github, so I had to create organizations).
-In Explrorer-folder are repositories of projects that I created during in-depth study of certain technologies/frameworks.
+In <a href='https://github.com/Explrorer-folder'>Explrorer-folder</a> are repositories of projects that I created during in-depth study of certain technologies/frameworks.
-In Specific-features-folder repositories of projects that I created to solve a particular problem/challenge and keep the wisdom of this solution for myself and not only in the future :)
+In <a href='https://github.com/Specific-features-folder'>Specific-features-folder</a> repositories of projects that I created to solve a particular problem/challenge and keep the wisdom of this solution for myself and not only in the future :)
 </h4>